Netlia/documentation/DeviceComunication/DeviceComunication.md

 The number of events indicates how many events have occurred since the previous message was sent.
 For event start and event end this value is always 0.
 For event continue this value is in the range 1-255 (0x01 - 0xFF).

-Time since last event indicates the time when the device last recorded an event.
-For event start this value is always 0, as it is sent immediately after the event is recorded by the device.
-For the continue event, the value is always 0-10 minutes, since the device sends a continue event every 10 minutes and the sensor could have recorded the event at any time during this period.
+Time since last event is a timestamp of most recently recorded event.
+For event start this value is always 0, as the message is sent immediately after the event is recorded.
+For the continue event, the value is always 0-10 minutes, due to the 10 minute message period.
 For event end, this value is always greater than 10 minutes.
 The value is a two-byte number (LSB).

 #### Event tamper

 This type of alarm indicates that the device cover has been opened or closed.

-When an event tamper occurs, the device in the default state indicates by 1x LED flash and beep (the same behavior as event 0x01 - start).
+If the device is in it's normal state, the tamper event is inticated by a single LED flash and beep (the same behavior as event 0x01 - start).
 The indication can be modified [by a configuration command from the server](#turning-led-flashing-and-buzzer-indication-during-event-start-onoff).

 Event format